Promoting Nancy’s photography and educating the public about nature, photography, and God

 This picture differs from the scene in Flamingo in two important ways:

-1. The baby owl Nancy is taking a picture of is much lower in the tree, and she feels no need to stand on the canoe to risk her life for the shot.
+1. The baby owl Nancy is taking a picture of is much lower in the tree.
+She feels no need to stand on the canoe to risk her life for the shot.

-2. The flash is mounted on the camera.
-Normally, she uses a Pocket Wizardwebsite remote trigger, with a miniTT1 transmitter on the camera and FlexTT5 transceiver on the flash.
+2. She mounted the flash on the camera.
+Normally, she uses a Pocket Wizardwebsite remote trigger.
+That consists of a miniTT1 transmitter on the camera and FlexTT5 transceiver on the flash.
 The flash is then held by a voice-controlled semi-autonomous mobile bipod (that would be me).
-In either case, the Better Beamerreview attached to the flash does a good job of focusing the flash so it can reach farther into the canopy on her bird images.
+In either case, the Better Beamerreview attached to the flash does a good job of focusing the flash so it can reach farther into the canopy.

 Comments